 We have some exciting news to share about the future of the High Line.

-On January 11, the New York Times reported on Governor Andrew Cuomo’s proposed plan, in partnership with Brookfield Properties and Friends of the High Line, to increase pedestrian connectivity on the West Side of Manhattan.
+On January 11, the New York Times reported on Empire State Development’s proposed plan, in partnership with Brookfield Properties and Friends of the High Line, to increase pedestrian connectivity on the West Side of Manhattan.
 Coming soon after the historic opening of Moynihan Train Hall, this innovative proposal harnesses the potential of the High Line to create new ways to access Moynihan Train Hall, Hudson Yards, Manhattan West, Hudson River Park, the Javits Center, and surrounding neighborhoods.

 Governor Cuomo said, “Moynihan Train Hall is the first piece of the puzzle that we’ve laid out for transforming Penn Station into the Empire Station Complex—and extending the High Line to meet this transportation hub will boost interconnectivity across the West Side, while fundamentally improving New Yorkers’ commutes.
 In 2020, we reintroduced light into Penn Station, and this new project will link Moynihan Train Hall to one of New York’s most prized public spaces.”